namllats/cretonjs/README.md

 - Automatic switching to next proxy in chain
 - Automatic validation that the proxies do in fact work (Currently they are assumed to be working)
 - "Smokescreen" functionality to create erroneous SOC alerts. e.g. Large volumes of requests from IPs outside of the target GEO, using static UA's and headers.
+- Support for Luminati and other paid proxy services

 ## Usage
 ### Installation